 5. Blame yourself and lifelong learning

-This is the scary and challenging part, but it’s also the best part!
+This is the challenging part, but it’s also the best part!
 I am not a big fan of AA (Alcoholics Anonymous), but as a reference point here, we can use the program's step 10.
 It's about taking personal responsibility and learning about yourself.
 How do you behave and why do you behave this way?

 Let's take a half-imaginary unpleasant example.
 We could call the person in the story Lena or Mike, but I call her "You", which is a nice Chinese name. ;)

 A few weeks go by.
 You had a stressful, but highly productive week at work.
 You realize the importance of rest, recovery, alone time, and enjoyment.
 You plan a weekend to treat yourself including a little exercise to pump up your energy levels as you prepare for the next week - especially for the important meeting on Monday!
 On Friday evening you plan to watch a couple of films or read a book.
 Sleep restfully and as long as possible.
 On Saturday some light exercise, cooking a healthy meal and start the screenwriting project you've been planning for years.
-Visiting your parents on Sunday and continue the project.
+Visiting your parents on Sunday and continuing the project in the evening.
 Maybe some fresh air, but mostly just taking easy.
 Perfect!

 While beginning the first film on Friday evening, you decide to treat yourself with a pizza, because there is nothing truly delicious in the fridge - you deserve it!
 You call a delivery service.
 Somehow when choosing between medium and large, you order a family-sized pizza.
 Maybe because there was soda included?
 Of course, you can just save the rest for Saturday!
 You actually feel pretty good, because you stayed strong and didn't order any dessert.
 Suddenly after eating the 1855kcal insulin bomb, you remember there is still half a package of chocolate ice cream left from when Tina visited you a couple of weeks ago.
 You know that you will feel mentally and physically ill if you eat it too, but hey, you already screwed up the healthy eating plan.
 While eating ice and scrolling down Facebook, you get a message from Tina, they are about to go out for a couple of drinks.
 Woah!
 What a gigantic conflict of interest arises!
 Should I stay at home alone or go see my friends?
-You kind of feel tired and not very good about yourself (even a bit fat, like the pizza is stored directly in your face), because of spoiling your body with all these cancer foods, but why not?
+You kind of feel tired and not very good about yourself (even a bit fat, like the pizza is stored directly in your face), because of spoiling your body with all these high calorie foods, but why not?
 You still have two days to rot at home.
 You take your phone and call Tina.
 You agree to meet them at 22:00 for "just a couple of drinks".

 On Saturday you wake up at noon, take a couple of painkillers and go back to bed.
 Tina writes to you “what a great evening it was!”
 You reply with nodding and smiley face emojis.
-At 3 p.m a thought about exercise crosses your mind, but it would be life-threatening to even try.
+At 3 p.m the thought of exercise crosses your mind, but it would be life-threatening to even try.
 You think: "The rest of the pizza would be nice, even if cold.
 Today I take it easy.
 It was the whole idea for the weekend!"

 On Sunday you are about to start the screenwriting project, but somehow you can't really concentrate and begin to procrastinate.
 Maybe the alcohol momentarily destroyed your brain?
 Or you wonder if the project is going to get finished ever anyway?
-You feel lazy anyway and you decide to watch another film.
+You feel lazy and you decide to watch another film.
 Afterward, you visit your parents, where your mother has been preparing dinner for three hours just to make her child happy.
 While eating you can only think of the 6+ cocktails (a 400 kcal), while your father offers you some wine.
 Because of traffic, you are back home at 8 p.m, so it's almost time for bed.
 You are not tired, because your circadian rhythm is out of sync.
 You could take a walk and fill the exercise part of your plan, but you have zero energy.
 It takes you until midnight to fall asleep because you wonder how many pimples you will have on your face in the meeting.
-On Monday morning, after six hours of unrestful sleep, on the subway, you feel ashamed and depressed.
+On Monday morning, after six hours of unrestful sleep, you are on the subway, you feel ashamed and depressed.
 Then your brain pops up these questions:

 - Who was responsible for ordering the family pizza with soda?